Ready to write a demand letter to your landlord? Use our free demand letter creator.

 Once you sign your lease, but before you move into the apartment, your landlord must offer you the chance to inspect the apartment with them (the landlord or their agent) to inspect the apartment’s condition.

 If you do end up requesting an inspection, both you and the landlord or their agent can make note of any damages and defects in what is sometimes called the “Precondition Agreement.”
 (See GOL § 7-108(1-a)(c)).
-This inspection can be crucial because your landlord is not allowed to deduct any money from your security deposit for any damage or defect written in the Precondition Agreement.
+This inspection can be crucial because your landlord cannot deduct any money from your security deposit for any damage or defect written in the Precondition Agreement.

 Take Photos

-Photo evidence is one of the keys to keeping your security deposit, as it can help you prove in what condition the apartment was in before you moved in.
+Photo evidence is one key to keeping your security deposit, as it can help you prove the condition of the apartment before you moved in.

 When you first move in, make sure to have a camera so that you can make a record of what the unit looked like before you started living there.

-This is especially important if your unit has any pre-existing damage (scuff marks, stains, etc.) left by previous tenants.
+This is especially important if your unit has any preexisting damage (scuff marks, stains, etc.) left by previous tenants.
 If it does, be sure to write down a list of everything you find and contact your landlord about getting the damage repaired.
-Or request a move-in inspection as described in the previous section.
+You can also request a move-in inspection as described in the previous section.

-Since a move-in inspection is not required, having thorough documentation of all pre-existing damage can make the difference between winning or losing a small claims suit.
+Since a move-in inspection is not required, thoroughly documenting all pre-existing damage can make the difference between winning or losing a small claims suit.

 No matter the situation, it is better to have the evidence and never need it than to have money deducted from your New York security deposit for the damage a previous tenant caused and no way to prove that damage was already there.